ShnAlmighty/tweethub/README.md

 | `id` | `string` | **Required**.
 The ID of the user to be followed |

 #### Get Followers Count
-This will be used to fetch the message feed for the logged in user
+This will be used to fetch the number of users who follow the logged in user

 ```http
 GET /users/followers